Maluco-Test/android_device_motorola_bangkk-twrp/README.md

 - MTP && USB Mode Storage

 ### What ISN'T working!?
 D:
-- Decryption(i think)
-- Flashing ROM
--
+- Decryption
+- Touch on custom roms (it works fine in stock rom)

 ### See Wiki for build this source